evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 The on-chain allocation system distributes mint rights for new asset supply as eligible Bitcoin blocks are produced.
 When a Bitcoin block generates a new asset, the block’s hash is used to deterministically select from a dynamic pool of all previously issued assets through an on-chain lottery.

 The selected asset becomes the **authorized parent** for the new asset, and only its holder is permitted to inscribe.
-Authorized parent validation is performed through a series of on-chain recursive calls, confirming that the inscribed asset is a direct child of the correct parent and the first valid child for that block for that parent.
+Authorized parent validation is performed through a series of on-chain recursive calls, confirming that the inscribed asset is a direct child of the correct parent and the first valid child for that block height for that parent.
 Any other attempts are automatically rejected by the on-chain validator and excluded from indexing.

 As new supply is inscribed, it is added to the on-chain index, expanding the pool for subsequent lotteries.
-Newly issued assets immediately become eligible to win future blocks, ensuring continuous, decentralized allocation over time.
+Newly issued assets immediately become eligible to win future blocks.

 ### Decentralized Collection Indexing

 **Maintains the canonical on-chain record of all assets within a collection, updating automatically as new assets are issued.**

-The on-chain indexing system continuously records and verifies all assets within a collection.
-Because new supply is issued dynamically and inscriptions can occur at any time, the indexer operates in a fully decentralized and self-updating manner.
-It maintains the canonical state of the collection directly on-chain, updating automatically and in perpetuity as new assets are created.
+As new supply is inscribed, it is automatically added to an autonomous on-chain indexing system that maintains the canonical state of the collection in perpetuity.
+The index is derived from the outputs of the supply validation and allocation modules and is accessible through the deployment inscription for each collection.

-The index is generated from the outputs of the supply validation and allocation modules and is accessible through the deployment inscription for each collection.
-It returns:
+The index provides:
-- The canonical inscription ID for each Bitcoin block.
+- The canonical inscription ID for each Bitcoin block
-- The results of the holder lottery for each Bitcoin block.
+- The authorized parent and holder lottery results for each block

-Queries require a block height as input and can be executed individually through the on-chain interface or in bulk using the provided batch scripts.
+Queries require a block height as input and can be executed directly through the on-chain interface or in batch using the provided scripts.

 ### Deployment Inscription

-**Defines the collection’s generative logic, supply parameters, and routes asset inscriptions to the supply and allocation engines.**
+**Defines the collection’s generative logic, supply parameters, and routing to other on-chain modules.**

-The deployment inscription establishes the foundational parameters and routing for a collection.
-It contains the art generation logic, supply conditions, and references to the on-chain modules responsible for validation, allocation, and indexing.
-Once deployed, it acts as the canonical access point for the collection’s on-chain state and index.
+The deployment inscription contains the foundational parameters and logic for a collection, including art generation, supply conditions, and references to the on-chain modules responsible for validation, allocation, and indexing.
+Once deployed, it serves as the canonical access point for the collection’s on-chain state and index.

 It performs the following functions:
-- Defines parameters for art generation using Bitcoin block data as a generative seed.
+- Defines parameters for art generation using Bitcoin block data as a generative seed
-- Sets collection supply conditions (e.g., `bits contains "3b"`).
+- Sets collection supply conditions (e.g., `bits contains "3b"`)
-- Routes asset inscriptions to the Supply Validation, Allocation, and Indexing modules.
+- Routes asset inscriptions to the Supply Validation, Allocation, and Indexing modules
-- Provides on-chain access to the collection index.
+- Provides on-chain access to the collection index

 ## Asset Inscription